Bloody Sunday (1921): Background

-Belfast saw almost 500 people killed from 1920 to 1922 in political and sectarian violence related to the Irish War of Independence (see The Troubles in Northern Ireland (1920–1922)).
+Belfast saw almost 500 people killed from 1920 to 1922 in political and sectarian violence related to the Irish War of Independence.
 While most of Ireland had a Catholic and Irish nationalist majority who wanted independence, the north-east had a Protestant and Unionist majority who wanted to maintain ties to Britain.
+Sectarian violence started in the city of Derry in April 1920 with gun battles and rioting continuing into May.
+Derry saw intense violence breaking out in the city on 18 June which continued for a week.
+At least nineteen people were killed or fatally wounded during this time: 14 Catholics and five Protestants.
 Violence broke out in Belfast on 21 July 1920, when Protestant Loyalists drove 8,000 "disloyal" co-workers from their jobs in the Belfast shipyards, mostly Catholics and some Protestant labour activists.
 The violence was partly in reaction to increasing Irish Republican Army (IRA) attacks and was fuelled by rhetoric from Unionist politicians.
 More than 50 people were killed in rioting between Protestants and Catholics.
 In nearby Lisburn, Banbridge and Dromore loyalists burnt hundreds of Catholic businesses and homes.

 There was sporadic violence in Belfast over the following year.
 In May 1921, Ireland was partitioned under British law, creating Northern Ireland as a self-governing territory of the United Kingdom, with Belfast as its capital.
 Its borders were drawn to give it a Protestant majority.
 Its new reserve police force, the Ulster Special Constabulary (USC), was almost wholly Protestant and some of its members carried out reprisal attacks on Catholics.

-Violence increased in summer 1921.
+Violence increased in the summer of 1921.
 At the time, representatives of the self-declared Irish Republic and the British government were negotiating a truce to end the war.
 On 10 June, IRA volunteers shot three Royal Irish Constabulary (RIC) officers on Belfast's Falls Road, fatally wounding Constable James Glover.
 He had been targeted because the IRA suspected him of being part of a group of police involved in sectarian killings of Catholics.
 This attack sparked three days of loyalist violence, during which at least 14 people were killed, including three Catholics who were taken from their homes and killed by uniformed police.
 Sporadic violence continued in the city over the next month.
 On 8 July, police attempted to carry out searches in the Catholic enclave of Carrick Hill.
 However, they were confronted by about 15 IRA volunteers, leading to an hour-long firefight.